 Judy Night is living her second life.
 A practicing pediatrician in her former adult life, Judy realized that she had to make a transition—-that of taking the path of her true passions.
 This path carried her back to her lifelong pursuit of music composition and playing the piano, and ultimately becoming a partner at and directing the music program of Chicago’s fastest growing new nightclub/venue, 210 Live.
 So it is to this dual profession that Judy currently devotes her heart and soul.

 Judy plays at 210 monthly with her quintet and recorded her first album live at the club on August 5, 2018.
-The album will be released in the winter of 2018.
+The album was released December, 2018, and has achieved international acclaim.

 Judy sits in at the club’s Hammond B-3 and Kawai Grand regularly with bands playing there, adding her unique offering of full musical engagement and passion to the music every time she sits down.
 Judy maintains that it is her regular practice of meditation, one to two hours per day, that affords her this ability to be fully engaged every time she sits down to play.
 In addition, she says that “hearing live music 5 nights a week for over 2 years can’t help but improve my ear and my musicianship.”

 BACKGROUND: Judy started playing the piano at the age of 7.
 She was in the top jazz bands at both New Trier HS as well as Harvard University, where she played alongside Joshua Redman amongst many other talented musicians.

 At Harvard Judy had the unique opportunity to play with visiting artists including Gerry Mulligan, Wynton and Ellis Marsalis, Clark Terry, Illinois Jacquet, Carla Bley and Harry Connick, Jr. Judy did two non-degree semesters at Berklee School of Music, but ultimately pursued medicine as a profession, certain at the time that smoky bars and late nights were not in her nature.
 Now she knows that late nights in bars—-minus the smoke-—are where she fits in best, and embraces the lifestyle and camaraderie of local and touring musicians.